cysouw/germanverbs/text/text.md

 ### Multiple fixed-affix verbs {#sec:prefix-multiple}

 Some of the previously discussed examples of fixed-preverbial verbs have an additional obligatory affix, i.e. the stem can only be used as a verb with multiple affixes attached.
+There are two groups of multiple-affixed verbs, namely double-prefixed verbs and circumfixed verbs.

-Of special interest are three exceptional examples that appear to have a double fixed-preverbial structure, as listed in [@next].
-These preverbial cannot be used individually, only in these exact combinations.
+Of special interest are three exceptional examples that have a double fixed-preverbial structure, as listed completely in [@next].
+These two preverbials cannot be used individually, only in these exact combinations.

 ::: ex
 Double fixed-preverbial verbs:^[`SELECT * WHERE like(a.STAMM, "%- %- %") || like(a.VERB, "%- %- %")`]